 Western SARE provides grants in several categories.
 Each of these grants is available at specific times of the year.
 Applying for an online Western SARE grant is a simple step-by-step process.
 Please read each grant's specific requirements, timeline and writing tips.

 After reading the information, you may be ready to submit your application.
 Be aware that if you have not done so already, you will need to register some personal information before you can log in and sign up for a grant.

 If you have questions feel free to contact the Western SARE office.

-Western SARE offers grants in five categories.
-The 2015 Calls for Proposals are available.
-The five categories are described here.
+Western SARE offers grants in five categories which are described here.

 Submit your Western SARE grant application.

 Western SARE grantees may request a no-cost extension for their project if it will not be completed by the project end date.
 Grantees are encouraged to make their requests at least two months before the project's original end date.
 Read more about how to make this request.

 Project leaders should use this survey and evaluation tool at workshops and other events that take place as part of their Western SARE-funded project.